 Skyhawk Women's Basketball | David Russell - Assistant Coach

-David Russell enters his seventh season as an assistant with the UT Martin women's basketball team after being recognized as one of the best high school coaches in Tennessee history.
+David Russell enters his eighth season as a part-time assistant with the UT Martin women's basketball team after being recognized as one of the best high school coaches in Tennessee history.

 Known in the coaching community as a defensive guru, Russell put his defensive stamp on a record-setting Skyhawk squad with outscored its opponents by 12.3 points per game, including a remarkable +22.0 scoring margin against OVC opponents in 2013-14.
 The Skyhawks pressure defense forced their opponents into 643 turnovers while tallying 330 steals, nearly doubling the work of their opponents.

-Primarily working with the Skyhawk forwards, Russell was integral in the advancement of Skyhawks Ashia Jones and Rickiesha Bryant.
+Primarily working with the Skyhawk forwards, Russell has been integral in the advancement of Skyhawks Ashton Feldhaus, Haley Howard, Ashia Jones and Rickiesha Bryant.

 Jones became the program’s second Associated Press All-American while also bringing home OVC Female Athlete of the Year, OVC Player of the Year, TSWA Women’s Basketball Player of the Year and National Mid-Major Player of the Year honors after averaging 23.4 points, 5.7 rebounds and 2.8 assists per game.
 She ranked fourth in the nation is scoring while setting new single-season records in points (772), field goals made (287) and 30-plus point games (10).
 She also became the third fastest player in school history to reach the 1,000 point plateau after accomplishing the feat in her 57th appearance.